AlecNesatColak/VG-Studio-Productions/README.md

 # Switch to the New Branch
 git checkout <branch-name>

-# Pull changes from the remote repository:
-git pull origin <branch-name>

 # Stage your changes:
 git add .
 git commit -m "Your commit message" git push origin <branch-name>

-# Merge a branch into your current branch:
+# Merge a branch into your current branch (make sure to checkout into the current/main branch for merging):
 git merge branch-name

 # Push to the main branch: